jw-12138/r2-uploader/README.md

 2. On the left panel, there is a section called "Workers & Pages".
 Click on it.
 3. Click on the "Create Application" button and the click on the "Create Worker" button.
 4. So now Cloudflare will automatically generate a name for your Worker, you can either enter a name you like or leave it as it is.
 Ignore that code preview section, and now click the "Deploy" button.
-5. Click on the button "Edit code", now you will see a code editor, paste the js file's code into the editor: [worker.js](https://raw.githubusercontent.com/jw-12138/r2-uploader-example-worker/main/dist/worker.js).
+5. Click on the button "Edit code", now you will see a code editor, paste code from this js file: [worker.js](https://raw.githubusercontent.com/jw-12138/r2-uploader-example-worker/main/dist/worker.js).
-   This is worker also [open sourced](https://github.com/jw-12138/r2-uploader-example-worker), you can always [build the code yourself](https://github.com/jw-12138/r2-uploader-example-worker?tab=readme-ov-file#how-to-use).
+   This is also [open sourced](https://github.com/jw-12138/r2-uploader-example-worker), you can always [build the code yourself](https://github.com/jw-12138/r2-uploader-example-worker?tab=readme-ov-file#how-to-use).

 6. Now click on the "Save and Deploy" button, you will see a URL on top of the page, copy it to somewhere like a notepad, **we will need it later**.